 The combined and harmonised teaching and research programmes of the four member universities offer:

-- A far greater variety of competences in the field of materials science and engineering than could be provided by a single university
+- A far greater variety of competencies in the field of materials science and engineering that could be provided by a single university

 - A significant added value for the students in terms of opportunities for specialisation